Interested in leading us in our mission of advancing immigration policy worldwide? Read on for more details about our executive director position.

-We are looking for an experienced leader with in-depth knowledge of immigration policy and/or research; who values the rigor of the scientific process; who can articulate the importance of quantitative research to diverse stakeholders and audiences; and who also will deepen IPL’s focus on policy and social impact.
-The ED will manage the day-to-day operations of the lab and guide a team of professional staff that includes research program managers, a data scientist, a communications director, and a finance/operations manager.
-The ED will provide training opportunities for postdocs, graduate students, and undergraduates and continue to grow and manage an active community of affiliated researchers from top universities.
-The ED will also be IPL’s leading public voice, whether at Stanford convenings or international summits.
-Further, the ED will collaborate closely with the leadership team of the IPL branch at ETH Zurich to build and implement a common vision and community across both branches.
+IPL is looking for an experienced leader with an appreciation of rigorous social science methods and a knowledge of immigration policy/issues where these methods can be applied; who values the rigor of the scientific process; who can articulate the importance of quantitative research to diverse stakeholders and audiences; and who also will deepen IPL’s focus on policy and social impact.
+The ED will manage the day-to-day operations of the lab and guide a professional team that includes research program staff, a data scientist, a communications director, and a software developer.
+The ED will facilitate training opportunities for postdocs, graduate students, and undergraduates and continue to manage and grow an active community of affiliated researchers from top universities and organizations.
+The ED will also be IPL’s leading public voice, from Stanford convenings to international summits.
+Further, the ED will collaborate closely with the leadership team of the IPL branch at ETH Zurich to build a common vision and community across both branches.

-- Lead the strategic planning, research operations, and policy engagement of IPL
+- Lead IPL’s strategic planning, research operations, and policy engagement

 - Represent IPL to Stanford, external partners, and other stakeholders

-- Provide expert consultation related to program development, funding opportunities, or other specialty areas
+- Provide expert consultation related to program development, funding opportunities, and other specialty areas

 - Define the overall activities of research programs; allocate appropriate staffing and other resources to achieve objectives; provide strategic and financial advice to faculty directors; coordinate grant proposal submissions